 The system is quite “manual.”
 There is no up-to-date public list of legal sports betting websites: the last official table dates back to 2013, so today you mostly have to rely on what operators publish on their own sites, plus local media and some law-firm notes.

 Taxation is heavy, but it mainly hits the operator and the payment provider, not your wallet directly.
 Finance laws apply around 25% tax on gross gaming revenue, plus a 10% local surcharge for many games of chance.
-On top of that, there is a special tax on games of chance, around 15% of turnover and extra charges on Mobile Money transfers (0.2% TTA tax and a 4 XAF fee per transaction), which also apply when you deposit or withdraw from a betting site.
+On top of that, there is a special tax on games of chance, around 15% of turnover and extra charges on Mobile Money transfers, which also apply when you deposit or withdraw from a betting site.
 Public sources do not give one clear, up-to-date rule for a separate personal income tax on sports betting winnings, so in practice, most tax is built into the odds, the bonuses and small deductions on payment rather than a big bill you pay later.

 | ⚖️ Are sports betting legal? | Yes (100% legal) |